 - 1. Resides in the chapter house when students are present.
 W&L expects the House Corporation to provide a substitute House Director if the regular HD is going to away from the House for more than one night.
-If that is impossible we ask that the HD notify:

-- respective House Corporation contacts,

-- W&L Public Safety and,

-- appropriate Student Affairs designee

-- 2. Supports University initiatives and stays involved in the Campus Community. - 3.
-Attends House Director Trainings or other meetings as scheduled by the appropriate Student Affairs designee. - 4.
-Communicates expectations for use of the chapter house in collaboration with the chapter officers, the University, and the House Corporation. - 5.
+If that is impossible we ask that the HD notify: - respective House Corporation contacts, - W&L Public Safety and, - appropriate Student Affairs designee - 2.
+Complies with all University policies applicable to individuals working or living on campus. - 3.
+Supports University initiatives and stays involved in the Campus Community. - 4.
+Attends House Director Trainings or other meetings as scheduled by the appropriate Student Affairs designee. - 5.
+Communicates expectations for use of the chapter house in collaboration with the chapter officers, the University, and the House Corporation. - 6.
 Notices when a student appears to need assistance and refers them to the proper resource.
 If the House Director perceives potentially life-threatening issues developing they should contact local authorities, Public Safety (x8999) and Counseling Services (x8590).
-The House Director should not act as a counselor for issues concerning mental health or substance abuse, but rather refer the individual to a trained University staff member. - 6.
-Submits work orders in accordance with Facilities Management guidelines and ensures work orders are completed successfully in a timely manner. - 7.
+The House Director should not act as a counselor for issues concerning mental health or substance abuse, but rather refer the individual to a trained University staff member. - 7.
+Submits work orders in accordance with Facilities Management guidelines and ensures work orders are completed successfully in a timely manner. - 8.
 Has basic computer knowledge, including the skills necessary to access email.